libimobiledevice/libirecovery/README.md

 ## Credits

-Apple, iPhone, iPod, and iPod Touch are trademarks of Apple Inc.
+Apple, iPhone, iPad, iPod, and iPod Touch are trademarks of Apple Inc.

 This project is an independent software library and has not been authorized, sponsored, or otherwise approved by Apple Inc.